 - Academic credit is generally accepted only from institutions that are accredited by one of the regional accrediting associations approved by the Council on Higher Education Accreditation.
 All foreign/non-English transcripts must be evaluated by a NACES member.
 A complete list of NACES members can be found here.

-- Prerequisites and/or remedial courses are not transferable.
+- Prerequisites and/or developmental courses are not transferable.
 Prerequisite credit and course substitutions must be approved through the Department Chairperson and Dean.

-Please allow four to six weeks for evaluation of transfer credit.
-A completed evaluation sheet will be sent to the student via mail.
+Please allow four weeks for evaluation of transfer credit.
+A completed evaluation sheet will be sent to the student via email.